uch2ha/Weather-App/README.md

 ## Functionalities and Usage

-- Enter the city name to add it to the list of cities or click on location button to add city by your geolocation
+- Enter the city name to add it on the list of cities or click on location button to add city by your geolocation

 ![Main Page](screenshots/main_page.png)